Nathan-Andrews/handwritten-digit-recognition-NN/README.md

       - `DoClassification : bool` controls whether a pretrained network should be loaded and used for classification
       - `StoredNetworkFile : string` the name of the pretrained network file found in `./data/stored networks/`
       - `DoDrawingMode : bool` controls whether the simple drawing program is opened, and the drawing run through the pretrained network
-      - `DoAccuracyCheck : bool` contols whether the dataset found in `Program.Dataset.TestingSetPath` is used to determine the % accuracy of the pretrained network
+      - `DoAccuracyCheck : bool` controls whether the dataset found in `Program.Dataset.TestingSetPath` is used to determine the % accuracy of the pretrained network
    - `Training`
       - `DoTraining : bool` control whether training is done
       - `Hyperparameters`